emilybache/sbt-texttest/README.md

 Set an environment variable $SOURCES_ROOT pointing at the folder above this one, so that the path in src/it/texttest/myapp/project/plugins.sbt will be resolved correctly.

-Start sbt in the 'myapp' folder.
+Most of the test cases have a 'myapp' folder, which is a test project used to test this plugin.
+You can start sbt in any of these 'myapp' folders.
 This will compile this plugin and load it into that project.
 There you can test the plugin interactively.

 Running the self-tests
 ----------------------